 A literary agency is a business.
-We sell your book, we earn a commission.
+When we sell your book, we earn our commission.
 If we don’t sell your book, we’ve worked for free.
+Nobody wants to work for free.

 - 20 or more paid speaking engagements in the last 12 months